daria-dudka/SocialMediaApp/README.md

 # MERN Full Stack Social Media App

-Complete Fullstack Responsive MERN App with Auth, Likes, Comments, Friends and Dark Mode | React, MongoDB, MUI
+Complete Fullstack Responsive MERN App with Auth, Likes, Comments, Friends and Dark Mode

 FE was built using React, Redux Toolkit, Material UI.
 BE was built using NodeJS, ExpressJS and MongoDB.